PARIS HAS NO MOUNTAINS, NO SEACOAST AND ITS RIVER IS UNIMPRESSIVE: ITS ALLURE COMES FROM THE ROYAL IMPRINT AND FEAR OF INSURRECTION.

 MENU: 3.1.1.
 A parade route changes course

-THE ROYAL ENTRIES ARE TRANSFERRED FROM THE SAINT-DENIS GATE THAT LED TO THE KINGS' TOMBS TO THEIR PRISON AT BASTILLE.
+ROYAL ENTRIES ARE TRANSFERRED FROM THE SAINT-DENIS GATE THAT LED TO THE KINGS' TOMBS TO THE ROYAL PRISON AT BASTILLE.

-Recalling the ancestors implied that kingship would not change, while starting at the prison announced more muscular rule.
+Recalling the ancestors implied that kingship would not change.
+Starting at the prison announced more muscular rule.

 Entry of Charles V in Paris by Jean Fouquet (entry 1364, illumination toward 1450) / zoom |